jakmeier/osnet/doc.md

 3. **recvseqno** && **sendseqno**

     Gives us the lower bound of our window.
-Up until this Sequence Number everything has been sent/recieved.
+Up until this seqno everything has been sent/recieved.

 **slice**